NEWKNP/tpmap-v0.0/README.md

 ## Build Setup

-*Note these commands are commanded thought VS code
+*Note these commands are commanded thought VS code terminal

 **Also this codes is not for usage but for study only